Joao Rojas (footballer, born 1989)

-Joao Robin Rojas Mendoza ([ɟʝoˈao ˈroxas]; born 14 June 1989) is an Ecuadorian professional footballer who plays as a right winger for Deportivo Garcilaso.
+Joao Robin Rojas Mendoza ([ɟʝoˈao ˈroxas]; born 14 June 1989) is an Ecuadorian professional footballer who plays as a winger for ADT.
 He also holds Mexican citizenship.

 Club career

 Ecuadorian clubs

 At a young age, he had already played more than 80 games as a professional.
 He began in Municipal de Cañar as a juvenile for twelve months.
 The following year, he moved on to Deportivo Quevedo, but was then transferred to Barcelona for a while.
 In 2007, he moved to Tecnico Universitario where he began his real career.
 In the 2008 season, he won the award of best juvenile player of the tournament with Tecnico.
 However, since Tecnico did not qualify for the liguilla final, the club loaned him to River Plate in the Ecuadorian Second Division until January.
 He has currently been linked with a move to Emelec in the offseason.
 LDU Quito, El Nacional, and Barcelona have been interested in him as well but they have been put down because of his $1 million price tag.
 On February 10, 2009, Rojas signed a contract with Emelec.